aleen42/PersonalWiki/qa/detect_ie.md

 const isIE10 = !!(document.all && window.atob);
 ```

 However, if developer has implemented some objects by adding shims or polyfills, this may has some problems.
-Therefore, we can also use `userAgent` to detect the version of IE:
+Furthermore, the methods provided above has not supported IE11 at all.
+Therefore, we need to use `userAgent` to detect the version of IE:

 ```js
 function isIE(version) {